 Starbucks has a matrix organizational structure, which is a hybrid mixture of different features from the basic types of organizational structure.
 In this case, the structural design involves intersections among various components of the business.
 For example, the company’s product-based divisions intersect with functional groups and geographic divisions, which in turn intersect with other parts of the organization.
-The following are the main features of Starbucks Coffee’s organizational structure:
+The following are the main features of Starbucks Coffee’s corporate structure:

 - Functional hierarchy (business function)

 - Geographic divisions (areas or regions of operations)

-Functional Structure.
-The functional structure feature of Starbucks Coffee’s organizational structure refers to grouping based on business function.
+Functional Hierarchy.
+The functional hierarchy feature of Starbucks Coffee’s organizational structure refers to grouping based on business function.
 For example, the coffee company has an HR department, a finance department, and a marketing department.
-These departments are most pronounced at the top levels of Starbucks Coffee’s organizational structure, such as at the corporate headquarters.
-This feature relates with hierarchy in the organizational structure of Starbucks.
-For instance, the corporate HR department implements policies applicable to all Starbucks cafés.
-The functional structure feature of the firm’s organizational structure facilitates top-down monitoring and control, with the CEO at the top.
+These departments are most pronounced at the top levels of Starbucks’s corporate structure, such as at the corporate headquarters.
+This characteristic is hierarchical.
+For example, the corporate HR department implements policies applicable to all of the company’s cafés.
+The functional hierarchy of the corporate structure facilitates top-down monitoring and control, with the CEO at the top.
 Functional groups are responsible for the organization-wide development and implementation of Starbucks Corporation’s generic competitive strategy and intensive growth strategies.

 Geographic Divisions.
-Starbucks Coffee’s organizational structure also involves geographic divisions, which are based on physical location of operations.
-The company has three regional divisions for the global market: (a) China and Asia-Pacific, (b) Americas, and (c) Europe, Middle East, Russia and Africa.
+Starbucks Coffee’s corporate structure involves geographic divisions, which are based on physical location of operations.
+The company has three regional divisions for the global market: (1) Americas, (2) China and Asia-Pacific, (3) Europe, Middle East, and Africa.
 Also, in the U.S. market, Starbucks Coffee’s organizational structure involves further geographic divisions: (a) Western, (b) Northwest, (c) Southeast, and (d) Northeast.
-Each geographic division has a senior vice president.
-In this way, each Starbucks manager reports to two superiors: the geographic head (e.g. President of U.S. Operations) and the functional head (e.g. Corporate HR Manager).
-This feature of Starbucks Coffee’s organizational structure supports closer managerial support for geographic needs.
-Each division head is given a high degree of flexibility in adjusting strategies and policies to suit specific market conditions.
+Each geographic division has a senior executive.
+In this way, each local manager reports to at least two superiors: the geographic head (e.g. President of Europe, Middle East, and Africa Operations) and the functional head (e.g. Corporate HR Manager).
+This feature of Starbucks’s corporate structure enables closer managerial support for geographic needs.
+Each division head is given flexibility in adjusting strategies and policies to suit specific market conditions.